-Checkboxes are a major part in many lives.
-People might not realise it directly, but almost everything they do is driven by the desire to check a box and move on to the next one.
-Checkboxes in the sense of rights of passage, that is.
+Checkboxes are a major part of many lives.
+People might not realise it directly, but almost everything they do is driven by the desire to check a box and move on to the next checkboxes in the sense of passage rights.

-At what age one learns to read, choosing the right schools, getting a steady and well-paid job, marrying, first child, second child, planning for life after work… These sort of things are all checkboxes, which once ticked, turn out to be nothing more than a step up in the ladder.
+At what age one learns to read, choose the right schools, get a steady and well-paid job, marry, first child, second child, and plan for life after work… These sort of things are all checkboxes, which once ticked, turn out to be nothing more than a step up in the ladder.

-An own roof over the head is one of them major checkboxes, no matter the illogical amount of debt acquired in the pursuit of this goal.
+An own roof over the head is one of them major checkboxes, no matter the illogical amount of debt acquired to pursue this goal.
 Renovations, friends over for dinner, remodelling the bathroom, the kitchen, the children rooms, the garage for the Porsche at his 40s, her shoe closet… No dime, owned and borrowed, is spared.

 Some try to marry the right person, others marry for love.
 And yet, in both cases, they tick a checkbox.
 A few go to church on Sunday, many prefer being entertained by the TV set prior, during and after dinner.
 Love grows, love winds down, but the important thing is still to stick to it, even if it hurts.